-Prospective pilot clinical trials where limited testing of a novel intervention is needed to inform the next step in the translational research may be considered.
+Prospective pilot clinical trials where limited testing of a novel intervention is needed to inform the next step in translational research are encouraged.
+Projects adding critical data to ongoing or funded clinical studies will also be considered, provided the request does not duplicate existing funding.